How Small Business Owners Can Teach Their Employees About Cybersecurity_Young Man holding cell phone with coworkers in background

 When a large company experiences a data breach or cyberattack, it makes the news, but intrusions against small businesses often go unnoticed by the national press.
 As a result, it can seem as if cybercriminals only target major organizations.
 However, Small Business Trends reported that 43% of all cyberattacks are launched against small businesses.

-It’s important to understand that although 48% of data security breaches are caused by malicious actors, the remainder is due to human error.
+It’s important to understand that although 48% of data security breaches are caused by malicious actors, the remainder are due to human error.
 When small business employees do not possess the knowledge and skills to practice good cybersecurity habits, they open their employers up to financial and regulatory compliance risks.
-In fact, the average cost per compromised record is $148.
+The average impact of data breaches on organizations with less than 500 employees is $3.31 million.

 Here’s what small business leaders can do to educate their employees on cybersecurity best practices:

-Cybersecurity training should be a part of the employee onboarding process.
-Though the majority of today’s workers are familiar with consumer-grade technology, they may not fully understand the risks associated with business network infrastructure.
+Cybersecurity training should be part of the employee onboarding process.
+Though most of today’s workers are familiar with consumer-grade technology, they may not fully understand the risks associated with business network infrastructure.

-As recommended by the Federal Communications Commission, company policies should establish appropriate internet use guidelines and explain the penalties for violating those rules.
-Training should also cover best practices on how to handle and store customer data.
+As recommended by the Federal Communications Commission, company policies should establish appropriate Internet use guidelines and explain the penalties for violating those rules.
+Training should also cover best practices for handling and storing customer data.

 Teach employees about cybersecurity_How Small Business Owners Can Teach Their Employees About Cybersecurity_Young Man holding laptop teaching coworkers

 Often, employees don’t give much thought to cybersecurity because they believe it is the responsibility of the IT department.
-This assumption can lead to disastrous consequences, especially as many small businesses have limited IT resources or need to implement work from home cybersecurity measures.
+This assumption can lead to disastrous consequences, especially for small businesses with limited IT resources or that must implement work-from-home cybersecurity measures.

 To overcome this challenge, you can deputize employees to protect company data.
 Giving employees ownership over this crucial function will empower them to take action when necessary.
 Plus, they’ll be better equipped to collaborate with IT stakeholders when implementing new security protections.